 - Lower acquisition cost – $850,000 for the Flowserve; $235,000 for Hydra-Cell.

 Six Hydra-Cell diesel units and four electric units were installed at Dominion nuclear plants in the United States.
 Other Dominion plants are considering using Hydra-Cell pump packages as Hydra-Cell has shown its ability to be on standby for several years without degrading the system.

 Although price was a factor in choosing Hydra-Cell, the importance of the application speaks more to performance capability.
 The seal-less design and operating principles of Hydra-Cell have made this a successful installation.
-In addition to the noted advantages over a multistage centrifugal pump, Hydra-Cell is self-priming, can handle abrasives, and offers a wide range of materials of construction options.
+In addition to the noted advantages over a multistage centrifugal pump, Hydra-Cell can handle abrasives, and offers a wide range of materials of construction options.
 If the unthinkable happens, Hydra-Cell can also run continuously for a minimum of 30 days.